Cerebellum-Network/grant-program/applications/cere-ddc-updates.md

 ## Other Bio, Details, or Thoughts

 Regarding the smart contract, I’m fairly confident the team isn’t expecting an audit.
-However, if one is conducted, we’re open to implementing the suggested changes.
+Still, I’d like to confirm, please let us know in the PR comments.

-There is one remaining bounty I can pick up as well.
-However, I’d like to discuss the ideal flow first, which is why it hasn’t been included here.
-If the team is okay with us handling the entire scope, we can do that after discussion.
-In that case, the timeline would increase by around 10 days.
+There is one remaining bounty I can take on as well.
+However, I’d like to first discuss the flow, which is why it hasn’t been included here.
+If the team is okay with us handling all three bounties, we’re happy to do so after discussing the flow.
+In that case, the timeline would increase by approximately 10 days.

+Also, I wanted to check if it would be possible to receive the full $2,000 budget if we decide to take on all three bounties.
+Please let me know about that as well in the PR comments.

 ---